MLaaS-idfCts/mlaas-trainning-for-rookies/07-ml/ml.md

 -   data pre processing

 ### Final Exercise:
-Do you like avocados? you must! in this exercise you will create a model that will try to predict avocado prices.
+Do you like avocados? because in this exercise you will create a model that predicts avocado prices.
 You can find the dataset in this folder.
 Try use everything you have learned to make the most accurate model you can!